 In general, I think FFP optics provide the most versatility, especially now that we’ve got some truly fantastic magnification ranges and reticle designs for tactical rifles.
 But whether the FFP or SFP configuration is best for you depends on a lot of other factors, which we’re going to touch one here.

 As usual, I’m going to do a bit of history and explanation along the way.
 So if you just want the skinny, here you go.

 Bottom Line Up Front (BLUF): FFP vs SFP Scopes

 Current “wisdom” is that you should buy an FFP rifle scope and be done with it.
 I’ll agree with that in most circumstances, but not all.
 The truth is that the question of FFP or SFP is a matter of prioritization relative to other characteristics.
 Some use cases, such as precision rifle competition, lend themselves much more to FFP optics for speed and simplicity reasons.

 In other circumstances, such as closer-ranged defensive shooting, it’s a “nice to have” but is secondary to other important things like durability and illumination.

 FFP rifle scopes are most useful when you regularly utilize holdovers or you need to spot impacts/misses at unknown distances for corrections.
 This is particularly good for precision reticles with lots of reference points.

-I’m not going to say that SFP scopes are “best” for anything, but the focal plane of the reticle is less important when you’re primary emphasis is either on a speedy sight picture or you have a lot of time to dial both elevation and windage with the turrets.
+I’m not going to say that SFP scopes are “best” for anything, but the focal plane of the reticle is less important when your primary emphasis is either on a speedy sight picture or you have a lot of time to dial both elevation and windage with the turrets.
 The use cases that come to mind here are either relatively close defensive shooting where holdovers don’t matter or precision shooting without a strict time component.